Fazl-e-Haq Khairabadi: Life

-Fazl-e-Haq was born into a family of Indian Muslims.
-He was born in 1796 or 1797 in Khairabad, Sitapur.
-His father was sadr-ul-sadur, the chief advisor to the Mughals regarding religious matters.
+Fazl-e-Haq was born in 1796 or 1797 in Khairabad, Sitapur.
+His father was Sadr al-Sadur, the chief advisor to the Mughals regarding religious matters.
 He became a teacher by the age of 13.
 In 1828, he was appointed to the position of mufti in the Department of Qaza.

 Besides being a scholar of Islamic studies and theology, he was also a literary persona, especially of Urdu, Arabic and Persian literature.
-More than 4,00 couplets in Arabic are attributed to him.
+More than 400 couplets in Arabic are attributed to him.
 He edited the first diwan of Mirza Ghalib on his request.
-He followed the Hanafi school of thought and was a theologian of the Maturidi school.
-He was also a poet.
+He followed the Hanafi school of thought and was a theologian of the Maturidi school, he was also a poet.

-He had a phenomenal memory and memorized the Qur'an in a little over four months.
-He has also completed the curriculum in Arabic, Persian and religious studies by the age of thirteen.

-On account of his deep knowledge and erudition, he was called "Allama" and later was venerated as a great Sufi.
-He was also bestowed with the title imam hikmat and kalaam (The imam of logic, philosophy and literature).
-He was considered by scholars, the final authority on issuing fatwas or religious rulings.
+On account of his deep knowledge and erudition, he was bestowed with the title of "Allama" and later was venerated as a great Sufi.
+He was also called the Imam of logic, philosophy and literature.
+He was considered by scholars to be the final authority on issuing fatwas or religious rulings.

-He possessed a great presence of mind and was very witty.
+He possessed a great presence of mind and was very intelligent.
 There are many stories about his repartee with Mirza Ghalib and other contemporary eminent poets, writers and intellectuals.
 He and his son Abdul al-Haq Khairabadi established Madrasa Khairabad in northern India, where many scholars got educated.
-He wrote Risala-e-Sauratul Hindia in Arabic language and wrote an account of the rebellion called As-Saurat al Hindiya.
+He wrote Risala al-Thawra al-Hindiyya in Arabic language and wrote an account of the rebellion called al-Thawra al-Hindiyya.